OpenSource-GH/dumsor-tracker-frontend/README.md

 - When your power gets cut off, simply visit the app, and provide the following details:
   - Your location
   - Power Status: Do you have light or not?

+### Setting Up:
+- To set up. you'll need to generate a URL and a key from supabase.
+- After acquiring that, store them in an `.env.local` file.
+- Install all dependencies, and you're good to go!

 ## Contributing